DaoGatech/jdesign2/README.md

 ```
 python backend.py
 python prediction.py

-Backend.py supports two modes of usage.
-Backend.py will work in most cases but should there be any change to the excel file besides just adding data to the end

 ```

+Backend.py supports two modes of usage: python backend.py and python backend.py -c.
+Backend.py will work in most cases, but should there be any change to the excel file besides just adding data to the end, backend.py -c will incorporate those fixes, while backend.py, for the sake of efficiency, skips to the end and assumes the data has stayed the same up above.

 ## Deployment

 This application should be deployed on the Plesk Web server.
 The prediction.py and backend.py scripts should be set to run repeatedly as scheduled tasks.
 Run backend.py as often as desired to check for new data and prediction.py for predictions.

 ## Built With